©

 This ski touring route is ideal for experienced mountaineers looking for a challenge.

 The first part of the route is both steep and technical and requires a solid command of ski touring conversions, particularly at the start to reach the Faisandière piste.
-An escape route is possible here.
+There is an escape route here.
 The second part of the route is a long, easier, uphill traverse overlooking Zakopane, still in the forest.
 You’ll enjoy panoramic views as well as a gentler climb.
 Finally, the last part of the route leaves the slopes and takes you to the finish of the Sibières chairlift for a series of valleys outside the forest, adding a touch of adventure to your itinerary.

 Please note that this route may be closed depending on weather conditions, avalanche risk and pida.
 Check the information on any closures before venturing out on this route.